pingcap/docs-cn/develop/dev-guide-optimize-sql-best-practices.md

 SET @@global.tidb_ddl_reorg_batch_size = 4096;
 ```

-When the target column of `ADD INDEX` is updated frequently (including `UPDATE`, `INSERT` and `DELETE`), increasing the above variables causes more write conflicts, which impacts the online workload.
-Accordingly, `ADD INDEX` might take a long time to complete due to constant retries.
+When the target column of the add index operation is updated frequently (including `UPDATE`, `INSERT` and `DELETE`), increasing the above variables causes more write conflicts, which impacts the online workload.
+Accordingly, the add index operation might take a long time to complete due to constant retries.
 In this case, it is recommended to decrease the value of the above variables to avoid write conflicts with the online application:

 {{< copyable "sql" >}}